pragma-/Plang/doc/README.md

 example, the `Math` module may contain math-related concepts, such as variables like `Math::pi` and functions like `Math::abs()`.

-To create a module in your project, create a `modules/` directory and place the source file, i.e. `Math.plang` in it.
+To create a module in your project, make a `modules/` directory and place the source file, i.e. `Math.plang`, in it.

 You can create subdirectories within `modules/` to group related modules together.
 For example, a module `Math::Trig::Funcs` would be found as `modules/Math/Trig/Funcs.plang`.